BUNTE TRIKOTS BLITZENDE RÄDER

 ZES-DAGEN-SPEL (SIX JOURS)

-This simple track cycling game seems to have enjoyed some success, if we have to measure it by the many different editions.
+This simple track cycling game seems to have enjoyed some success, if we measure it by the many different editions.
 There are a couple of different German versions, a Dutch/French version (maybe it is a Belgian release?), and it has also been included in a sports game compilation box called "Sport-" in the Netherlands (?) and "Sport-Magazin" in the DDR.
-(Of course, tose are the editions I have seen.
+(Of course, those are just the editions I have seen.
 There may be more).

 Both the 1959 german edition, by VEB (K) Kartonagen und Bürobedarf and the "belgian" edition feature the blue board (in the german edition it says "INTERNATIONALES BAHN-OMNIUM" instead of "INTERNATIONALE SIX JOURS").